Maybeury, West Virginia

 Maybeury is a census-designated place (CDP) in McDowell County, West Virginia, United States, located on U.S. Route 52 between Northfork and Bramwell.
-As of the 2010 census, its population was 234.
+As of the 2020 census, its population was 109 (down from 234 at the 2010 census).

 Maybeury was built by Shamokin Coal & Coke Co. circa 1890, and it was named for coal operators James May and William Beury.